Last Updated on

 What is Clean Beauty?

-Some people also consider clean beauty as vegan, cruelty-free (not tested on animals) or eco-friendly products.
+Some people also consider clean beauty as vegan, cruelty-free (not tested on animals) or eco-friendly.
 So to summarize, Clean Beauty includes using products with maximum natural ingredients and minimal or no synthetic chemicals.

 Why is Clean Beauty Movement So Important?